-Seasonal employment is a fact of life for young people seeking careers in outdoor fields.
+Seasonal employment is a fact of life for young people pursuing outdoor careers.
 I am no exception.
-I spent the summers of 2023 and 2025 living and working in Laramie and Lander, Wyoming respectively.
+I spent the summers of 2023 and 2025 living and working in Laramie and Lander, Wyoming, respectively.
 Those 9 months or so allowed me to learn a great deal about Wyoming’s many ecosystems, travel to its high mountains and low valleys, and explore the many states that border it.
 Seasonal environmental work is emotionally and physically exhausting.
-Building community from scratch in a new town, learning to love a new environment, and working immensely hard to better that ecosystem, only to start over in a completely new place after a few months is incredibly difficult.
-Despite the difficulty, I wouldn’t trade my experiences as a seasonal employee for anything.
+Building community from scratch in a new town, learning to love a new environment, and working immensely hard to better that ecosystem, only to start over in a completely new place after a few months, is incredibly difficult.
+Despite this, I wouldn’t trade my experiences as a seasonal employee for anything.
 I only hope to help you better understand my mindset while taking these photos.
 Photos created while not entirely a tourist or a resident, but a summer seasonal.

 Kelby Anderson